Receptiviti/receptiviti-python/docs_source/articles/quick_start.md

 The `receptiviti.request` function tries to avoid sending texts to the API as much as possible:

 - As part of the preparation process, it excludes duplicates and invalid texts.
-- It checks the primary cache to see if any texts have already been scored.
+- If enabled, it checks the primary cache to see if any texts have already been scored.
   - The primary cache is an Arrow database located by the `cache` augment.
   - Its format is determined by `cache_format`.
   - You can skip checking it initially while still writing results to it with `cache_overwrite=True`.